 What causes bladder problems?

-The area of the spinal cord that controls the bladder emptying reflex becomes damaged by MS. As there is no signal to urinate, your bladder becomes very full but you are not aware of how full it is, so leakage of urine may occur.
-Sometimes messages from the brain become confused, so that when the bladder muscle contracts to start emptying, the valve which allows urine out of the bladder closes at the same time, blocking or interrupting the bladder's attempts to empty.
+There are several possible causes for difficulties emptying your bladder.
+The area of your spinal cord that controls the bladder emptying reflex may be damaged by your MS. As there is no signal to urinate, your bladder becomes very full but you are unaware of how full it is, so leakage of urine may occur.
+Sometimes messages from the brain are confused, so that when your bladder muscle contracts to start emptying, the valve which allows urine out of the bladder closes at the same time, blocking or interrupting the bladder's attempts to empty.

 I can be absolutely desperate to go to the loo and once I get there - I can't go!

 For some people, these symptoms may also be combined with feelings of needing to find a toilet quickly and often.
-This can lead to urine leakage in spite of earlier efforts to empty the bladder.
+This can lead to bladder accidents in spite of earlier efforts to empty the bladder.

 What can I do if I have bladder problems?

-Get to know your bladder, keeping a diary can be a good start as it gives you an overview of how your bladder problems affect you over time.
-It can be simple paper or one of the available apps.
-You can note when and what you drink or eat – how many times you use the toilet – if you don’t make it in time, if you have difficulty starting to urinate.
+Get to know your bladder by keeping a diary.
+This gives you an overview of how your bladder problems affect you over time.
+You could keep notes in a notebook or there are smart phone apps available to help you monitor your bladder function.
+It's useful to note what you have to eat and drink, any medication you take, when you go to the loo, any problems with stopping or starting, and if you have any bladder accidents.
 You can share this with your health professionals.
-It can also help you to see what difference changing something in your diet might make – for example drinking less caffeinated drinks.
+It can also help you to see what difference changing something in your diet has made, for example drinking less caffeinated drinks.

-- Try pelvic floor exercises, where bladder symptoms are mild, these exercises can be helpful .
+Try pelvic floor exercises – Where bladder symptoms are mild, pelvic floor exercises can be helpful.
 The pelvic floor is a sheet of muscles that form the 'floor' to the pelvis and support the bladder and bowel.
 These muscles give you control when you urinate as they relax at the same time as the bladder contracts to let urine out.
-In MS nerve damage can result in weakness to the pelvic floor as messages to the muscles are impaired.
-Where bladder symptoms are mild, pelvic floor exercises can be helpful.
-Both men and women can do pelvic floor exercises.
-You can find out more about pelvic floor exercises from NHS Choices.
+You can find out more about pelvic floor exercises on the NHS website.

-Avoid constipation as a full bowel can obstruct the flow of urine or affect the capacity of your bladder, increasing the number of times you need to empty.
+Avoid constipation – A full bowel can obstruct the flow of urine or affect the capacity of your bladder, increasing the number of times you need to empty.

 How are bladder problems treated?

-- Check bladder emptying (urodynamic investigation) to find out the amount of urine left in your bladder after urinating.
-This is a bladder scan carried out with a simple ultrasound scanner.
+- Bladder ultrasound – If there is no sign of a urinary tract infection, the amount of urine left in your bladder after urinating will be measured.
+This is carried out with a simple ultrasound scanner which is gently applied to your lower abdomen and moved over the skin.
+This creates an image of your bladder and shows how much fluid is left inside.
 If there is less than 100ml left after your bladder has been emptied, then symptoms are more likely to be due to problems storing urine.
 If more than 100ml remains after emptying, then the symptoms are likely to be due to problems with emptying the bladder.

 Treatment approaches when you need the toilet urgently or frequently